 Bureau of Labor Statistics

-Visit this page provides for information career information about hundreds of occupations.
+The Bureau of Labor Statistics page provides career information pertaining to hundreds of occupations.

-USAJobs is the U.S. Government's official system for finding Federal jobs and employment information.
+USAJobs.gov is a free web-based job board enabling federal job seekers access to thousands of job opportunities across hundreds of federal agencies and organizations.
+It is the U.S. Government's official source for federal job listings and employment opportunity information.
 Air Force civilian service positions are announced on USAJobs.

 USAF NAF Jobs